 Governance of higher education

-The mission of the HEIs is to provide education based on scholarly or artistic practice and on proven experience.
+The mission of the HEIs is to provide education based on scholarship or artistic practice and on proven experience.
+HEIs are also to carry out scholarly and artistic research and development work.
+The Swedish Higher Education Act specifies that the general principle for higher education is to promote and protect academic freedom.

-Within the framework of this legislation, HEIs take most decisions themselves.
-These decisions cover such areas as organisation; internal allocation of resources; educational offerings; educational content and design; how many students are admitted and what research they conduct.
+Public-sector HEIs have considerable autonomy within a system of management by objectives.
+Within the overall legal framework, HEIs take most decisions themselves.
+These decisions cover such areas as organisation; internal allocation of resources; educational offerings; educational content and design and how many students are admitted.
+There is thus no nationally planned volume of higher education or nationally regulated course content.
+The HEIs determine independently what research to conduct.

 Regulation of the higher education sector